 Onoufrious' expert commentary made our day in Athens as much about the people of ancient Greece as the architecture.
 He had a special way of conveying visual details to help us understand and retain the historical timelines.
 We also did his Corinth, Mycenae, Epidaurus and Nafplio Private Tour, which augmented and reinforced what we learned in Athens.
 Since we had heard numerous times "This is a replica--the original is in Athens", we squeezed the National Archaeological Museum Private Tour in on our last day.
 He found many interesting artifacts in a rather stody museum.
 Highly recommended.

-1. My name is Onoufrios Dovletis and I am an Official Tour Guide licensed by the Greek Ministry of Tourism.
+1. My name is Onoufrios Dovletis and I'm an OFFICIAL Tour Guide licensed by the Greek Ministry of Tourism.

-2. 'Onoufrios' (in Greek Ονούφριος) comes from Ancient Egyptian and means 'he who is always good' (let's hope I can live up to that).
-It appears in several languages such as Humphrey in English (who would have thought...).
+2. 'Onoufrios' (in Greek Ονούφριος) actually is Ancient Egyptian and means 'he who is always good' (let's hope I can live up to that!).